upenderadepu/assignment-moengage/README.md

-# AWS VPC Creation with Terraform
+# Creat EC2 with Terraform and install nginx to serve a "Hello World" HTML page

-This project will create a VCP with Internet Gateway, subnets
+This will create a VCP with Internet Gateway, subnets

-An SSH key pair is dynamically generated as well, and the private key is copied over to the bastion host.
+An SSH key pair is dynamically generated as well, and the private key is copied over to the host.

 The ec2 instance in the public subnet is assigned a security group with access from the the intenret via port 22, 80 and 443.